ChaoticNeutralCode/GoalReports/README.md

 ### 3 Hours / Week of Physical Exercise with No Specific Schedule
 There is a ton of research and opinion out there linking physical health with mental health.
 I want to tap that by committing a number of hours each week to increasing my physical health.
 This amount of time will start low, a few hours, but will grow over time.
 I choose not to make a specific schedule for this because when I force myself to do things at specific times I tend to see lower success, rather than just having a todo to complete at my leisure.

-### 1 Hour / Day Reading
+### 5 Hours / Week Reading a Book
 Reading is not only a fundamental part of learning and growth, but also a great way to stay mentally acute.
 In the past I have lacked any particular drive to read on a regular basis, preferring video and activity based learning.
-While this can be good, it lacks the deep understanding you can get by reading and interpreting for yourself.
-For this goal there are no specific topics I want to target, just time each day reading content from any source, and in any form.
+This lacks the deep understanding you can get by reading and interpreting for yourself.
+For this goal there are no specific topics I want to target, just time reading a book.

 ### 1 Night / Week With Friends
 Building and maintaining social relationships is not only extremely important from a health perspective, but also helps hone social skill-sets that are useful for a wide variety of situations.
 It doesn’t really matter what I am doing, so long as it’s at least voice chat.